zulip/zulipbot/CONTRIBUTING.md

   * `tools/newRepo` — Run this tool to create a new repository on the **zulipbot-testing** organization for your personal testing.

-  * `tools/mockPayload` — Run this payload to send a mock payload to your repository on the **zulipbot-testing** organization to see how **@zulipbot** would respond to a certain payload according to the changes in your code once deployed.
+  * `tools/mockPayload` — Run this tool to send a mock payload to your repository on the **zulipbot-testing** organization to see how **@zulipbot** would respond to a certain payload according to the changes in your code once deployed.

+  * `tools/checkInactivity` — Run this tool to see how **@zulipbot** would respond to open issues and pull requests on your repository on the **zulipbot-testing** organization when it checks for inactive issues and pull requests.

 ## Additional resources